 - What is the difference between a prenuptial and postnuptial agreement?

 In short, a prenuptial agreement is made before the parties marry and details assets that are being brought into the marriage, whereas a postnuptial agreement is made after the parties have married and lists assets that the parties agree will be split up, according to this agreement, if they divorce.
-Essentially, a prenuptial agreement is before the wedding and a postnuptial agreement is after the wedding.

 - Are there certain requirements that must be met to make a prenuptial agreement valid?